 Reason #1: Driving Under the Influence Is Dangerous

 Alcohol also makes it difficult to perceive and comprehend a situation.
-When a driver cannot efficiently comprehend or respond to his or her surroundings, they are at a higher risk of crashing, injuring themselves and potentially injuring passengers, other drivers and pedestrians.
+If you cannot efficiently comprehend or respond to your surroundings, you are at a higher risk of crashing, injuring yourself and potentially injuring passengers, other drivers and pedestrians.

 Reason #2: California Agencies Instate a Maximum Enforcement Period

-During the days surrounding Christmas and New Year’s Day, you can expect law enforcement to instate a maximum enforcement period, which means every available officer will be on duty and there will be a zero-tolerance policy for drunk drivers.
+During the days surrounding Christmas and New Year’s Day, you can expect law enforcement to instate a maximum enforcement period.
+This means that every available officer will be on duty.
+In addition, there will be a zero-tolerance policy for drunk drivers.

 Reason #3: California Has Strict DUI Penalties

 DUIs are expensive.
 Base fines from the California Department of Motor Vehicles (DMV) could cost up to $1,000.
 However, after penalty assessments, a DUI could cost thousands of dollars.

-Once you have been charged with a DUI, you only have 10 days to schedule a hearing with the DMV to appeal your license suspension.
-We recommend that you speak to an experienced DUI defense attorney beforehand.
-A DUI defense attorney could help you understand your rights and responsibilities under California law and could help you keep your license.
+Once charged with a holiday DUI, you only have 10 days to schedule a hearing with the DMV to appeal your license suspension.
+We recommend that you speak with our San Jose DUI attorney beforehand.

 The Law Offices of Thomas Nicholas Cvietkovich represents San Jose and Bay Area residents who have been charged with a variety of crimes.
 We do not believe that one choice should impact your everyday way of life.
-Call our office today at (408) 898-9653 or fill out our online form to schedule a free consultation and discuss the charges made against you.